 Consistent with our commitment to clubs and national associations to postpone the return of UEFA tournaments to allow the completion of their domestic seasons, our elite European competitions were pushed back to start in August.

 UEFA’s Executive Committee announced revised formats, calendars and venues for almost all of our club and national team competitions, starting with the 2019/20 UEFA Champions League, UEFA Europa League, UEFA Women’s Champions League and UEFA Youth League – all being played to a conclusion in August.

 The Return to Play project will ensure that UEFA is ready deliver its club and national team competitions, at all levels, while protecting the health of everyone involved.

 2. What is Return to Play working on?

-Giving the ever-changing COVID-19 situation across Europe and the different stages of government responses, UEFA’s main challenge is identifying protocols and procedures that ensure its matches can take place with the same level of safety across all 55 national associations.
+Giving the ever-changing COVID-19 situation across Europe and the different stages of government responses, UEFA’s main challenge was to identify protocols and procedures that ensure its matches can take place with the same level of safety across all 55 national associations.

-Each match/tournament will need to take into account several variables:
+Each match/tournament has needed to take into account several variables:

 • international travel;

 • social distancing;

 Return to Play is coordinating this work for all UEFA tournaments, covering a wide range of topics and issues: training, testing, organising, playing and officiating.